suzukiplan/vgsx/README.md

 2. When drawing a character, specify the palette number (0 to 15) in `G_COL` and the pattern number (0 to 65535) in `G_OPT`.
 Additionally, setting the most significant bit of `G_COL (0x80000000)` draws the transparent color, while resetting it skips drawing the transparent color.

 > Please note that character drawing performance is not as good as in [Character Pattern Mode](#0xd20028-0xd20034-bitmap-mode).

+### 0xD2006C-0xD20078: Skip Rendering a Specific BG

+Skip displaying a specified BG plane.

+This function only skips displaying information on the screen.
+Information that has already been drawn remains stored in VRAM, so you can read the pixel color using `vgs_read_pixel`.

+For example, we envision using this by skipping the rendering of specific background planes designated as “collision detection surfaces,” enabling collision detection via `vgs_read_pixel`.

 ## I/O Map